JasonZap/Print-Basic-Facts-WordPress-Plugin/trunk/README.txt

 = Are there any additional functionalities you plan to add? =

 I have plans to develop features to create replicas of files and database settings on command.
 This would enable a website technician to more quickly backup important content before making changes.
-Additionally I would like to implement WordPress Setting API with my next major release of this plugin.

 == Changelog ==

+= 1.3 =
+* Moved Basic Facts page to Settings > Print Basic Facts.
+* Shift toward functional programming method.
+* Improvements to code maintainability.
+* Settings API integration development work placed on indefinite hold.

 = 1.2 =
 * Added handling of undefined constant errors when certain constants are not used within an installation.
 * Corrected a few more spelling mistakes and adjusted some code to be more readable.

 = 1.1 =
 * Corrected a few spelling mistakes and added additional wordbreak css to help with smaller display text overlap.